• Skip to primary navigation

 • Make sure you drain all the water from the canned artichoke hearts (this will help ensure the dip doesn't turn out runny).

-A serving spoon in a casserole dish filled with a spinach and artichoke dip.
+A casserole dish filled with spinach artichoke dip topped with a few crushed crackers.

 How do you thicken spinach artichoke dip?